-This is the second blog in a series of articles covering web design for motivational speakers and authors.
+This is the second blog in a series of articles covering web design.

 Catch the full series here:

 Think of your home page like a welcome mat.

 It’s where visitors will land from paid ads, a social media link, or a guest post.

 So what does your home page say about your brand?